DCIS-Team/DCIS/01_traffic_authority_numbering.md

 * It is acknowledged that not all road operators are local authorities.
 Any national numbering scheme needs to allow for private traffic operators.

-* For the avoidance of doubt, for our purposes, 'national' means England, Wales, Scotland and Northern Ireland.
+* For the avoidance of doubt, 'national' means England, Wales, Scotland and Northern Ireland.

 ## Current proposal